pommes-public/pommesinvest/docs/model/formulation.rst

 whereby:

 * (*) is only performed for the first period the condition is True.
+This is achieved by a matrix that keeps track of the unit age per period and serves to determine commissioning periods.
+* (**) is only performed for the first period the condition is True.
 A decommissioning flag is then set to True to prevent having falsely added old capacity in future periods.
 * :math:`year(p)` is the year corresponding to period p